 When I created this recipe, the first thing that came to mind was that I wanted to make it easy.
 This Keto chicken casserole is super easy, but there are some great ideas you can use to make it even easier on yourself.
 I've noted these in the tips section towards the bottom of the page.
 Be sure to check them out!

-Ingredients Needed to Make Keto Chicken Pot Pie Casserole
+What's in Keto Chicken Pot Pie Casserole

 - Cooked chicken breast (roasted, rotisserie or baked)